adamtrapp/galcv/README.md

 # galcv

 This package provides predictions of cosmic variance for the high-z UV luminosity function (UVLF) of galaxies.
-The methods for this code are described in Trapp & Furlanetto (2020, in prep.).
+The methods for this code are described in Trapp & Furlanetto (2020).

-This package provides the relative cosmic variance of the UVLF (1 sigma; linear approximation) for the following parameter ranges:
+This package returns a linear approximation of the relative cosmic variance of the UVLF (1 sigma) for the following parameter ranges:

 #### Apparent rest-UV AB magnitude: 22 -> 34